real estate transactions real estate transactions

 2. Title Defects

 Undiscovered liens or claims on a property can delay closings.
-Closing attorneys conduct comprehensive title searches and address any encumbrances, securing clear ownership transfer for buyers.
+Closing attorneys conduct comprehensive title searches and address any encumbrances, securing clear ownership transfers for buyers.

 3. Financing Complications